RonyAlvarez/CS6392016/README.md

 #CS-639 Mobile Application Development
 This is all my class work.
-All the applications and that I built throughout the semester.
+All the applications that I built throughout the semester.